 In a small room, color works best when you layer one or two colors.
 It’s the fashion equivalent of dressing monochromatically; you keep the spaciousness by not being too busy with your color choices.
 An accent wall or sofa in a great color like pink or yellow is unexpected and impactful and by repeating the color in the accessories, you make that color pop even more.
 This decorating trick also gives rooms a cohesive look and harmonious feel.

 REPLACE DATED LIGHT FIXTURES

-After you’ve styled your space, nothing throws it off more than outdated light fixtures.
-Luckily, they’re one of the easiest and surprisingly, most affordable things to replace.
-And the style impact can be huge!
+After you’ve styled your space, nothing throws it off more than outdated finishes and light fixtures.
+Small rooms get dressed up and look infinitely better when the little details match up with your other decorating efforts.
+Luckily, fixtures are one of the easiest and surprisingly, most affordable things to replace in your home or rental, and the style impact can be huge!

 Just as you pull together your outfits with the right jewelry, belt, and accessories, do the same for your rooms.
-Rooms don’t look finished until you’ve accessorized them.
-A pile of books, artwork, throws, pillows, and other accessories bring warmth to your space.
-In a neutral space, use a statement rug or colorful sofa to add a WOW factor!
+This is especially important in small spaces.
+A pile of books, artwork, throws, pillows, and other accessories bring warmth and style to your space.

-Wherever you live, whether small or large and whether you own or rent, take the time to set up your home to meet your needs.
-It will make your life simpler and make being at home feel nicer.
+Wherever you live, whether small or large and whether you own or rent, take the time to set up a beautiful home because they make a big difference in how you feel. #CleanOrganizedBeautiful